matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 Let us first explain modern malware detection techniques.
 These are categorized into 2 distinct approaches:
 1) *File Classification*
 	- File classification looks at the file's code to check if it is malicious.
 There are three ways this is done:
 	1) Static Analysis: examine the code without executing the file.
 This usually uses a signature-based approach to extract suspicious features in the code.
-That is, by using
+This can include specific API calls, instruction opcode sequences, or n-grams identified from known suspicious files.
+While useful, static analysis fails to catch more complex or new malware that needs to be running on a system to see its effects.
+	2) Dynamic Analysis:
 2) *Online Detection*